ealeman059/fid/README.md

+#fid
-# This repository is created as part of the Fundamentals of Interactive Design class.
+This repository is created as part of the Fundamentals of Interactive Design class.
 More to be coming soon...